Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2018

 - Diversity links: we repurposed our own content and turned it into a video and PowerPoint that we had people post on various platforms including YouTube and SlideShare.
 We also bought a gig that created 100 social profiles.

-- High quality PBN posts: Many people don’t use these on parasites, but we think they can help a lot.
+- High quality PBN posts: Many people don’t use these on parasite websites, but we think they can help a lot.
 We bought the Hatred PBN gig in addition to a couple other ones.

-- You can also probably do a GSA blast and get away with it on satellite sites, but we generally prefer to stay away from software generated links on tier one (links pointing directly to your site).
+- You can also probably do a GSA blast and get away with it on satellite sites, but we generally prefer to stay away from software generated links when dealing with properties we want to rank relatively long-term.
 You can alternatively have some new web 2.0 properties made and blast them with GSA to create multiple tiers.
 Here are some good gigs for those tasks: Web 2.0 creation and GSA links.

 Anchor Text Percentages for Parasite SEO in 2018 and Beyond